-On December 21, 2021, PJM submitted a change to the credit rules to FERC.46 Under the proposed rules, PJM would replace the current credit calculation, which is largely based on a weighted average historical FTR value, with an initial margin based on a risk confidence interval from a Historical Simulation Initial Margining (HSIM) analysis model.
+On December 21, 2021, PJM submitted a change to the credit rules to FERC.47 Under the proposed rules, PJM would replace the current credit calculation, which is largely based on a weighted average historical FTR value, with an initial margin based on a risk confidence interval from a Historical Simulation Initial Margining (HSIM) analysis model.
 PJM's proposal included the use of a 97 percent confidence interval, meaning a 97 percent probability that the initial margin collected would cover potential default costs.
 The MMU recommends the use of at least a 99 percent confidence interval when calculating the initial margin requirements for FTR market participants, in order to assign that all or almost all of the cost of managing risk to the FTR holders who benefit or lose from their FTR positions.
 A 100 percent confidence interval would be ideal because it assigns risk to those imposing the risk rather to other market participants.

-On February 28, 2022, FERC rejected PJM's filing recommending a 97 percent confidence interval because the record did not support 97 percent.47 FERC instituted a Section 206 proceeding, but recognized that PJM could propose revisions through a Section 205 filing.
-On June 3, 2022, PJM submitted the same change to the credit rules as the December 21, 2021, filing to FERC.48 The June 3, 2022, filing included a cost benefit analysis for the proposed use of a 97 percent confidence interval compared to the use of a 99 percent confidence interval.
-On September 21, 2023, FERC directed PJM to use a 99 percent confidence level in the HSIM model.49
+On February 28, 2022, FERC rejected PJM's filing recommending a 97 percent confidence interval because the record did not support 97 percent.48 FERC instituted a Section 206 proceeding, but recognized that PJM could propose revisions through a Section 205 filing.
+On June 3, 2022, PJM submitted the same change to the credit rules as the December 21, 2021, filing to FERC.
+49 The June 3, 2022, filing included a cost benefit analysis for the proposed use of a 97 percent confidence interval compared to the use of a 99 percent confidence interval.
+The MMU objected to PJM's filing and proposed a 99 percent confidence interval, with a transition to a 100 percent confidence interval.50 On September 21, 2023, FERC directed PJM to use a 99 percent confidence level in the HSIM model.51